Lie algebraic invariants in quantum linear optics: Invariants

 \subsection{Tangent invariant}

-The density matrix $\rho$ of a state with $n$ total photons is a Hermitian matrix of size $M \times M$.
-This means that $\rho \in \uM$.
-Therefore, we can take the (non-orthogonal) projection of $\rho$ onto the subalgebra of multi-photon Hamiltonians, $\imum$, which is spanned by $\{O_i\}$:
+The density matrix $\rho$ of a state with $n$ total photons in $m$ modes is a Hermitian matrix of size $M \times M$, so it belongs to $\uM$.
+We consider mapping $\rho$ onto the subalgebra $\imum$ of multiphoton Hamiltonians:

-We will call $\rho_T$ the tangent projection of $\rho$, because it is projected onto the Lie algebra (tangent space at the identity) of linear optical unitaries.
+where $\{O_i\}$ is the basis \eqref{eq: basis image algebra} of $\imum$.
+We will call $\rho \mapsto \rho_T$ the \textit{tangent map}.
+Note that this map was also studied in \cite{somma_quantum_2005} in the context of entanglement and the norm of $\rho_T$ was shown to be invariant when $\{O_i\}$ is an orthonormal basis.

-An interesting property of $\rho_T$ is that the evolution of $\rho$ under a linear optical $U$ commutes with the projection:
+An interesting property of $\rho_T$ is that the evolution of $\rho$ under a linear optical $U$ commutes with the tangent map: